FLOAT

 Jørn Wroldsen, Mission Mjøsa, Norwegian University of Science and Technology

-William Fox, Nevada Museum of Art, The Center for Art + Environment
+William Fox, Institute for Art + Environment, Nevada Museum of Art

 Compère: